Pleasant extensions retaining algebraic structure, I: Some applications to characteristic factors

 For example, when $d=2$ and $\bf{p}_i = \bf{e}_i$ for $i=1,2$, consider three irrational and rationally independent points on the circle $r,s,t \in \bbT$, and let $\bfX$ be the $\bbZ^2$ system on $(X,\mu) = (\bbT^2,m_{\bbT^2})$ generated by $T_1 := R_s\times R_t$ and $T_2 := R_r\times R_s$.
 In this simple setting we can use Fourier analysis to obtain that the minimal characteristic factors $\xi_1$, $\xi_2$ are equivalent to the first and second coordinate projections $\bbT^2\to\bbT$ respectively.
 However, after passing down through the first coordinate projection, it is equally easy to compute that the minimal characteristic factors of the resulting system on $(\bbT,m_\bbT)$ are both trivial.

-It follows that there is in general no tuple of idempotent classes of systems $\sfC_1$, $\sfC_2$, \ldots, $\sfC_k$ such that $\bfY_i = \sfC_i\bfX$ for every $\bfX$.
+It follows that there is in general no tuple of idempotent classes of systems $\sfC_1$, $\sfC_2$, \ldots, $\sfC_k$ such that the factors $\bfY_i = \sfC_i\bfX$ serve as the minimal characteristic tuple of factors for every $\bfX$.
 This contrasts interestingly with the case $d=1$, where the main technical result of Host and Kra~\cite{HosKra05} and Ziegler~\cite{Zie07} can be phrased as asserting that there is such a class, and for $k$ distinct integers $p_1$, $p_2$, \ldots, $p_k\in \bbZ$ we have $\sfC_1 = \sfC_2 = \ldots = \sfC_k$ and it is the class of all `direct integrals' (suitably defined) of inverse limits of $k$-step nilsystems. \fin

 Let us finish by recording the following useful property of minimal characteristic factors.

 \begin{lem} If $(\bfX_{(m)})_{m\geq 0}$, $(\psi^{(m)}_{(k)})_{m\geq k\geq 0}$ is an inverse system with inverse limit $\bfX_{(\infty)}$, $(\psi_{(m)})_{m\geq 0}$ and the factors of the minimal characteristic tuples of these systems for some averaging scheme are $\xi_{(m),i}$, $i=1,2,\ldots,k$ and $\xi_{(\infty),i}$, $i=1,2,\ldots,k$ respectively then